giselew/toctoc_comments/Documentation/Index.rst

 	There is a plugin-mode for top ratings.
 Many options for spam- and data-protection.
 AJAX runs with jQuery.
 	ViewHelpers for extension news.
 	Comments, reviews or ratings can trigger content elements, pages or records in other extensions DETAIL-views and LIST-views (LIST-view tt_news, news, modify all other pi1-extensions in PHP and implement a new marker or ViewHelper for comments and ratings in LIST-views).
-	Includes full featured AJAX Login and Sign Up, including login with Facebook or Google+ account.
 	Backendmodule for comments, users and system control.
 	Works with TemplaVoila, news, tt_news, tt_products, community, cwt_community and most of all other extensions.
 	Designable from included LESS-model.